 MX (Mail eXchanger) records are more appropriate to identify mail servers in a domain.
-With MX records several mail servers with different priority levels can be established, also, they can be defined on the domain itself without involving the parent domain.
+With MX records several mail servers with different priority levels can be established for a domain, also, they can be defined on the domain itself without involving the parent domain.

-One domain can have several MX records, each defines a qualified host name and a 16 bits priority level (lower priority level mean higher preference).
+One domain can have several MX records, each defines a qualified host name and a 16 bits priority level (a lower priority level mean a higher preference).

-MX records s sample - BIN ND zone confi iguration dei.isep.ipp.pt.
-IN MX 10 frodo.dei.isep.ipp.pt. dei.isep.ipp.pt.
-IN MX 20 picasso.dei.isep.ipp.pt. picasso.dei.isep.ipp.pt.
-IN A 193.136 .62.3 frodo.dei.isep.ipp.pt.
+MX records sample - BIND zone configuration

+IN MX 10 frodo.dei.isep.ipp.pt.

+IN MX 20 picasso.dei.isep.ipp.pt.

+IN А 193.136 193.136.62.3

 IN A 193.136 .62.110

+IN IN IN MX IN MX IN A IN MX 10 IN MX 20 IN A 193.136

-By using the MX records in the sample, applications sending SMTP mail to mailboxes at dei.isep.ipp.pt will get a list of two servers, frodo.dei.isep.ipp.pt. would be tried first, if not available, then picasso.dei.isep.ipp.pt. would be the next try.
+By using the MX records in the example, applications sending SMTP mail to mailboxes at dei.isep.ipp.pt will get a list of two servers, frodo.dei.isep.ipp.pt. would be tried first, if not available, then picasso.dei.isep.ipp.pt. would be the next try.